top of page

 All races and creeds are respected, free to express traditions within Ireland’s legal framework.
 TAIMID, rejecting modern party whips as authoritarian, operates as a coalition of Independents to address complex issues.
 The Oireachtas shall ensure laws reflect the Christian ethos that founded our nation, promoting dignity and compassion fostering governance aligned with historical values.

-(Garda Síochána Support)
+(Garda Síochána Support Act)

 Acht um Athchóiriú Údarás Áitiúil agus Caomhnú